lsolbach/overarch-models/docs/software-development/cloud/glossary-view.md

 ## I

 ### [IBM](../../software-development/cloud/provider/ibm.md) (Concept)
-IBM Cloud is a suite of cloud computing services from IBM that offers both platform as a service (PaaS) and infrastructure as a service (IaaS) options.
+IBM is a multinational technology and consulting company that offers a wide range of cloud computing services, including infrastructure as a service (IaaS), platform as a service (PaaS), and software as a service (SaaS) through its IBM Cloud platform.

 ### [IBM Cloud](../../software-development/cloud/platform/ibm-cloud.md) (Concept)
 A cloud computing platform and service created by IBM.
 IBM Cloud offers a wide range of